Sepero/linux-deploy-arch/README.md

 # linux-deploy-arch

-This script fixes 3 problems encountered when installing Arch on Linux_Deploy for Android.
+This script fixes 4 problems encountered when installing Arch on Linux_Deploy for Android.

 1. Setting up the package fakeroot-tcp temporarily.
 2. Installing the package fakeroot-tcp to the system.
 3. Installing x11vnc desktop in place of tigervnc.
+4. Sets the users default shell to bash.

 Sources for creation:
 http://packages.debian.org/fakeroot